Knotx/knotx-data-bridge/README.md

 <span id="data-source-adapters"></span>
 ## Data Sources Adapters

-Data Sources Adapter is Component of a system, that mediate communication between Knot.x Data Bridge Knot and external services that deliver data injected into template.
+Data Sources Adapter is Component of a system, that mediate communication between Knot.x Data Bridge Knot and external services that deliver data injected into HTML template.
 In short, Data Sources Adapter acts as a element translating messages between external services and Knots.

 Data Sources Adapter accepts message of type `DataSourceAdapterRequest` with the following data: